 Coker Law is a team of experienced trial attorneys.
 When negotiations to obtain benefits for injured workers do not succeed, Mr. Schickel takes cases to trial to get the results deserved.
-He has successfully assisted scores of Florida first responders in their workers’ compensation claims; most of his cases come as referrals from those clients.
-To speak with a Coker Law attorney or for more information, call (904) 356-6071 or click here to schedule a free consultation.
+He has successfully assisted scores of Florida first responders in their workers' compensation claims; most of his cases come as referrals from those clients.
+To speak with a Coker Law attorney or for more information, call (904) 299-0808 or contact us online to schedule a free consultation.

 Additional Helpful Information

 - In your workers' compensation claim, you are entitled to receive payment for travel to and from your doctor appointments.

 - Workers' compensation law requires employers to provide medical treatment for injuries incurred on the job regardless of whose fault the injury is.
 As a trade-off, the injured employee loses the right to sue for pain and suffering, if the injury is compensable under workers' compensation.
 This is known as the “exclusive remedy” provision.

 - You should be given a list of three doctors to choose one for treatment.